-- Various sound and flame effects may be produced depending on the alcohol used and its dilution with water.
-Try using ethyl alcohol or n-propyl alcohol.
-Compare the results to isopropyl alcohol.
-Ethyl alcohol proceeds somewhat faster and more violently due to its higher volatility.
+- The use of isopropyl alcohol is recommended for safety reasons.
+The combustion of ethyl alcohol proceeds somewhat faster and more violently due to its higher volatility.
 Propyl alcohol burns slower producing more heat, which may damage the bottle.
-Do not try this demonstration with methyl alcohol.
-The high volatility of methyl alcohol means that one must be particularly cautious when using methyl alcohol as it has the potential for the most violent combustion and possible rupture of the bottle. - Depending on how much alcohol vapor is in the bottle, you may have to place the flame slightly inside the lip of the whoosh bottle before it ignites. - The demonstration works best if the alcohol vapor is prepared immediately before the demonstration.
+Do not do this demonstration with methyl alcohol.
+The high volatility of methyl alcohol means that it has the potential for the most violent combustion and possible rupture of the bottle. - Depending on how much alcohol vapor is in the bottle, you may have to place the flame slightly inside the lip of the whoosh bottle to ignite the vapor. - The demonstration works best if the alcohol vapor is prepared immediately before the demonstration.
 If the bottle with the vapor sits for a while, the vapor tends to settle and is harder to light. - Reagent isopropyl alcohol (99%) or 70% isopropyl alcohol can be used for the demonstration.
-The 70% alcohol produces a slightly slower burn due to the water vapor. - Use a graduated cylinder to measure the volume of water produced by the reaction.
-Have your students perform calculations to determine the volume of water expected from the starting amount of isopropyl alcohol.
+Using 70% alcohol produces a slightly slower burn due to the water vapor. - Use a graduated cylinder to measure the volume of water produced by the reaction.
+Students can calculate the volume of water expected based on the initial amount of isopropyl alcohol added to the bottle.